On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Context and conceptual model

+All the analytical results so far focused on variance reduction, which is equivalent to an increase in mean-variance utility.
 The use of a mean-variance utility function is, however, somehow controversial. \citet{JensenBarrettEtAl2016} argue in particular that the assumption of symmetry in preference between positive and negative shocks is not very relevant for the context of crop insurance, targeted at reducing negative shocks.
 Expected utility (EU) offers a theoretically-grounded alternative, and captures the asymmetry in preferences through the concavity of the risk aversion function.
-Unfortunately using a EU function does not lead to simple analytical expressions anymore.
-We can, however, use a second-order Taylor approximation and still obtain analytical results.
-The absolute difference in utility $\Delta u_{ic}$ becomes now: $\Delta \Exp[u_{ic}]\approx-1/2 u^{''}(\mu_{ic})\Delta_{ic}$, where $\mu_{ic}$ is the expected value of the field-level mean $\bar{y}_{ic\cdot}$ and $\Delta_{ic}$ Miranda's variance reduction factor.
-Importantly, \citeauthor{Miranda1991}'s result that only farmers with $\beta_{ic}>\tilde{\beta}_{c}$ will benefit from index insurance still holds.

-Given the difficulty of obtaining analytical results in the general case, we will proceed below to a simple empirical evaluation of utility of the various insurance plans based on (simulated) yield data.
-Instead of expressing our comparison in utility units, we use certainty equivalents (CE), which are expressed in yield metrics.
-The certainty equivalent is the non-random value whose utility is the same as the expected utility from a random \emph{lottery}, where the lottery here is simply the set of observed yields.
-That is, CE is the value such that $u(CE) = E[U(y)]$ holds.
-A higher CE is equivalent to a higher utility, and hence we simply compare index insurance versus no insurance based on their ratio $CE^{I}/CE^{no}$.
-A ratio >1 implies a higher utility of index insurance, $U^{I}>U^{no}$.
+For this reason, we use EU-based measures in this paper, as detailed in the next section.